 Gradual or sudden, vision loss can have a devastating impact on quality of life.
 Services are provided by licensed occupational therapists who are trained low vision therapists.
-Although we cannot restore sight, we teach patients how to use techniques and devices so they can live as independently as possible.
+Although we can’t restore sight, we teach people how to use techniques and devices so they can live as independently as possible.

 Who is low vision rehabilitation for?

 Low vision rehabilitation is for people with a significant decrease in vision for any reason, but most commonly for conditions such as:

 - Diabetic retinopathy.